slobzheninov/Glyphs-Scripts/README.md

 ## Floating Macro Panel
 Toggles Macro panel floating (always on top) on and off.

-## Toggle Axis 1
+## Toggle Axis 1 / Toggle Italic
-Toggles between masters across axis number 1 (or 2, 3, 4) in current tab.
+Toggles between masters across axis number 1 (or 2, 3, 4) or Italic axis (no matter what number it is).
+Takes into account selected layers in the current tab.
+Smart enough to toggle special brace layers such as {50, 100, 0} > {50, 100, 15}.

-## Toggle Italic
-Toggles between upright and italic masters in current tab.
-Expects that italic and upright masters have the same axes values, except for different 'ital' or 'slnt'.
-I use it with cmd+§.
-Same as Toggle Axis N, except for it doesn't care what number italic axis is.

 ## Demo Instance Generator
 Generates instances with limited character set (customizable) from active instances.
 Adds “Demo” suffix, removes features and OT classes depending on the character set.
 Needs Vanilla.